run-ai/docs/docs/admin/integration/kubevirt.md

 It is possible to mix and match containers and VMs to some extent using a technology called [KubeVirt]( https://kubevirt.io){target=_blank}.
 KubeVirt allows running VMs inside containers on top of Kubernetes.

-This article describes how to use Kubevirt to schedule VMs with GPUs.
+This article describes how to use KubeVirt to schedule VMs with GPUs.

 ## Limitations